whabol/whabol_sidequest_W3/README.md

 ## GenAI

-The code was written by Dr. Karen Cochrane but she used GenAI to write the comments.
+The code still uses the example code written by Dr. Karen Cochrane.
+However changes made by Winta Habol used GenAI for helping to code interactive story idea and debugging.

 ---